bredelings/BAli-Phy/PLAN.md

   remaining legacy callers bridge explicitly with `Runtime::to_expression_ref(...)` where needed.
 - Added `TODO.md` to capture delayed cleanup work.
+- Added the first non-`expression_ref` inverse-preprocess transforms:
+  `Runtime::untranslate_vars(...)`, `runtime_deindexify(...)`, and
+  `runtime_unprepare_for_translation(...)`.
+These reverse runtime global register translation, runtime trim normalization, and runtime de Bruijn indexing back to `Core::Exp<>` without going through `expression_ref`.
+- Added runtime tests that start from Core, run the forward runtime preparation path, reverse back to Core, and then re-run the forward path to check normalized runtime equivalence.
+The tests also check the stage-level `runtime_deindexify` / `runtime_indexify` round trip and builtin operation recovery.

 ## Evaluation Core